carloscol-in/py-design-patterns/README.md

 Many algorithms can be decomposed into high-level and low-level parts.

 The process for defining a good Strategy logic in your code is to first define the high-level logic for the algorithm, then define a Strategy interface for each implementation you need.
 Also, provide for dynamic composition of strategies in the resulting object.

+## Template

+> A high-level blueprint for an algorithm to be completed by inheritors.

+Algorithms can be decomposed into common parts + specifics.
+Strategy pattern does this through composition; high-level algorithm expects that strategies implement according to an interface.

+The Template design pattern does the same thing, through inheritance.
+You do this by defining the overall algorithm in a base class, using also abstract members.
+Then inheritos will override those abstract members.
+Template method gets invoked to get the work done.

+> Allows us to define the 'skeleton' of the algorithm, with concrete implementations defined in the subclasses.